Notice: This page requires JavaScript to function properly.

 Suggested prompts:

-Can you explain more about the difference between classification and regression?
+Can you explain the difference between binary, multi-class, and multi-label classification in more detail?

 How do I choose which classification model to use for my data?